mattvr/vr-art-gallery/README.md

 **Visit https://cosm.run from your VR headset's browser.**

 Click the "Enter VR" button.
+Note that loading may take a long time and be choppy because of the massive files.
+High-speed internet required.

-Controls:
+**Controls:**

 - Left joystick: Move painting up / down / left / right.